Fetoscopic Repair of Spina Bifida

 - Longer gestation, with an average age at delivery of 37-38 weeks

-As of January 2019, our fetal center physicians have completed 58 fetoscopic repairs for spina bifida with good outcomes, more than any other fetal center in the United States.
+As of June 2021, our fetal center physicians have completed approaching 100 fetoscopic repairs for spina bifida, more than any other fetal center in the United States.
+We have now closed the research aspect of this procedure at our center based on experience and consistent outcomes and now offer this procedure as a standard of care.

 About the Procedure